 Once you have completed the above integration, your Joomla site will be integrated with KeyCDN.
-When choosing the best CDN for Joomla, you should ensure that the CDN provider supports the new HTTP/2 protocol, uses optimized SSD servers, and offers SSL options such as free Let’s Encrypt certificates.
+When choosing the best Joomla CDN, you should ensure that the CDN provider supports the new HTTP/2 protocol, uses optimized SSD servers, and offers SSL options such as free Let's Encrypt certificates.
 These features will ensure your site is receiving a major performance boost while remaining secure.

-Additionally, KeyCDN users will benefit from 20+ points of presence (POPs) around the world.
-All POPs are enabled by default and there’s no extra fee for locations in Asia or Oceania.
+Additionally, KeyCDN users will benefit from our global network of strategically placed points of presence (POPs) around the world.
 Traffic spikes can easily be handled by the CDN (instead of the origin server).
 The KeyCDN dashboard shows all activities in real time.
 The raw logs can be examined in real time, setting filters on certain headers or values (e.g. 404).
-There’s also a geographic breakdown available showing transferred data and the number of requests per country.
-Additionally, it’s possible to forward the raw logs to a server of your choice.
+There is also a geographic breakdown available showing transferred data and the number of requests per country.
+Additionally, it's possible to forward the raw logs to a server of your choice.
 The KeyCDN cache can be purged at any time in the dashboard or via the API, this can be a specific URL or the whole zone.
 It only takes a few seconds until the cache is globally purged.